hashicorp/terraform/website/docs/configuration/functions/base64decode.html.md

 * [`base64encode`](./base64encode.html) performs the opposite operation,
   encoding the UTF-8 bytes for a string as Base64.
+* [`decodetextbase64`](./decodetextbase64.html) is a more general function that supports character encodings other than UTF-8.
 * [`base64gzip`](./base64gzip.html) applies gzip compression to a string and returns the result with Base64 encoding.
 * [`filebase64`](./filebase64.html) reads a file from the local filesystem